codemann8/alttpr_codetracker_codemann8/README.md

 #### Door Rando
 - In the map area of the tracker, there is a new tab called `Dungeon` which shows all the rooms in the game.
 These can be marked off as they are found.
 The first tab, `All` shows the EG Map for those already familiar with how the vanilla game arranges the rooms.
 If not, there are separate tabs for each of the dungeons.
 Rooms with chests are marked with a GREEN square, rooms with a boss are marked with an ORANGE square.
 - In Crossed Dungeon Door Rando, dungeon chests default to a count of 0 and increment when you collect chests, as the total number of chests in dungeons is unknown.
 It is possible in a future version of door rando code, where we might be able to read the total number of chests in a dungeon (like when you get the compass for a dungeon) but it is currently impossible to do in door rando's current version.
+The total number of chests can be manually changed per the `Dungeon Selector` and `Total Chests` icons in the lower right corner of the `Dungeons` section.
+The `Dungeon Selector` will cycle thru the dungeons and will display each dungeons' total chests.
+Left clicking the `Total Chests` will increment the max count, right clicking will reset it to unknown.

 ## Customization:
 EmoTracker's base functionality allows users to modify aspects of any package to suit the users' needs.
 There may be aspects of this package that you may not like.
 These can be configured by clicking the `Gear icon -> Advanced -> Export Overrides`.
 This brings up a window with all the files that encompass this package, any of these files can be overridden as per user preference, but it is recommended to only override files when you know what they do.
 USER BEWARE: When files are overridden, you risk not getting access to new features as they come out in new releases.
 When you export overrides, you can click the `Gear icon -> Advanced -> Open Overrides Folder` and it will bring you to where you can modify the file.